bringauto/etna/tests/etna-testing-scenarios.md

    - This command will start the system excluding `virtual-vehicle`, `module-gateway`, and `external-server`.

 2. **Configure the number of virtual vehicles in virtual fleet**:
-   - Edit the configuration file to set the number of virtual vehicles:
+   - Edit the configuration file to set the number of virtual vehicles in `config/virtual-fleet-config.json`

-     ```bash
-     config/virtual-fleet-config.json
-     ```

 3. **Start the virtual fleet**: